Compare low income credit cards

 • Interest-free days.
 Most credit cards offer interest-free days on purchases.
 The number of days (such as up to 55 days) varies from card to card.

-• Regular income.
 Even if a card does not list a minimum income, showing proof of a regular income is a common requirement.
 Finder research shows that, for the 8% of Australians who have had a credit card application declined, unsteady income was the most common reason.
-Providing proof of regular income, such as recent payslips, superannuation or bank statements helps show proof of your regular income.

 What happens if I can't pay my credit card bill?

-How can I apply for a low income credit card?
+How do I apply for a low income credit card?

 Details you'll need for the application

 • Income information.
 This includes your employment status, salary, length of employment and your employer's contact details.
-You may also be asked for recent payslips to confirm these details.
-If you're self-employed, on a pension or retired, you'll usually need to provide one or more of the following supporting documents:
+You may also be asked for recent payslips or bank details.

 • Other financial information.
 As well as your main source of income, you'll be asked about any other earnings or assets.
-This includes any savings accounts, as well as other assets such as shares or property.
-You'll also need to give details of your monthly household expenses and any existing debts – including loans, other credit cards and buy now pay later (BNPL).
+You'll also need to give details of your monthly household expenses and any existing debts.

-No, you need to have a good credit score to be approved for a credit card in Australia.
-If you don't know what your credit score is, you can get a free copy of your credit report and score through Finder.
+For most credit cards in Australia you to have at least a Good, or Fair credit score to be approved for a credit card.
+If you don't know what your credit score is, you can check your credit score quickly for free through Finder.

 Alternative options to a credit card